304 North Cardinal St.

 “There is a popular perception among gardeners that only native plants can provide benefits to native insects, birds, and other desirable wildlife species.
 But far from damaging native species biodiversity, introduced trees and shrubs have documented benefits for plant and animal species abundance and richness.”Gardening with Native Plants of the Pacific Northwest, by Arthur R. Kruckeberg & Linda Chalker-Scott.

-Butterflies such as the monarch are an important model species for ecologists when determining the health of an eco-system.
-Many gardeners plant milkweed flowers (Native Milkweed Plant (Monarch Butterfly Flower)) in their eco-friendly gardens to attract monarchs by providing a source of food for monarch caterpillars.
+Butterflies such as the monarch are an important model species for ecologists when determining the health of an ecosystem.
+Many gardeners plant milkweed flowers in their eco-friendly gardens to attract monarchs by providing food for monarch caterpillars.

 Ladybugs are another wonderful beneficial bug for the garden.
 Ladybugs eat aphids and are a well-established form of organic aphid management.
 You can even buy ladybugs to take home to your garden.
 Worms are also highly desirable in an eco-friendly garden.
 Worms help to break down decaying plant matter and also to aerate the soil.

-Seed starting trays are another item that can be re-used from year to year (provided they’re properly cleaned).
-Most gardeners use the plastic seed starting trays, but many environmentally conscious growers are moving towards using the old-fashioned wooden trays.
-For starting finicky crops like squash, soil blockers are gaining popularity along with these little gadgets that turn newspaper into a seed starting pot.
+Seed starting trays are another item that can be re-used yearly (provided they’re properly cleaned).
+Most gardeners use plastic seed starting trays, but many environmentally conscious growers are moving towards using old-fashioned wooden trays.
+For starting finicky crops like squash, soil blockers are gaining popularity along with newspaper pot makers.

-Glass and even plastic bottles can be re-used as cloches to protect small plants from frost.
+Glass and even plastic bottles can be reused as cloches to protect small plants from frost.
 Here’s a neat article about glass cloches, including why they’re used and how to make them yourself from old glass bottles.
-There’s a ton of way to re-use items in your eco-friendly garden!
+There are a ton of ways to reuse items in your eco-friendly garden!

 Water conservation is a key part of an eco-friendly garden.
 Many gardeners choose to install rain barrels or swales so that they can direct rainwater to their gardens.
 Others have installed grey water systems or simply use dish rinse water to irrigate their gardens.